spsforks/SCons-scons-wiki/WikiUpgrade.md

 ### Bugs

-* [SconsQuickReference](SconsQuickReference) linked from the front page doesn't work as a reference - it is just a wiki search that is confusing
 * The [SyntaxReference](SyntaxReference) page for editing Wiki pages in German does not exist (would be [SyntaxReferenz](SyntaxReferenz)).
 Is this a configuration/install problem, or do the users really have to roll their own page for each language?

 ### Wishes